-New technologies and emerging applications, such as those arising during the COVID-19 pandemic, have helped motivate the integration side of automated systems.
-In life science research labs, this integration takes the form of routine sample prep and liquid dispensing.
+Emerging applications, such as those arising during the COVID-19 pandemic, have helped motivate the integration side of automated systems.
+In the life science research lab, this integration takes the form of routine sample prep and liquid dispensing.
 In the clinical research lab, integration is enabling higher throughput of sample separations and analysis.
 In the diagnostics lab, integration is helping drive new technologies focused on rapid screening for viruses and other targets.
-Here are a selection of new liquid handling products for the range of scales and types of lab workflow integration.
+Here are a selection of new liquid handling products for enhanced lab workflow integration.

 Pipetting is a necessary and ubiquitous task which nearly every life science lab requires.
 The need for precision is countered by the fact that all users of manual pipettes have unique styles.
 Automating the mechanics of pipetting can potentially remove this variability, thereby increasing precision and productivity.

 Andrew Alliance has focused on this concept, and has built pipetting robots that use conventional pipettes with robotic functionality.
 A result of five years of user feedback, the platforms are controlled by OneLab software, which enables reproducibility and full traceability for life science applications.
 This technology was recently acquired and now complements the Waters instrument portfolio.

 Gilson has a broad portfolio of innovative pipetting solutions, from manual pipettes with expanded functionality to automated sample handling solutions.

 The PIPETMAX (shown on the right) is an easy to use automated system designed for biological sample preparation and assays.
 The device uses proven PIPETMAN technology, ensuring accuracy and precision, with flexibility to handle various liquids and configurable formats.
 Freeing up time by automating tedious pipetting tasks is the major advantage with the PIPETMAX